DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/data-accessors.md

 Pay attention, the `getCellData` property of the Grid has a higher priority than the `column.getCellData` one.

+Since the `getCellData` method is called lots of times it should be implemented in an optimal way.
+This demo code shouldn't be used in productions apps with a large amount of data.

 ## Cell Data Editing

  When the editing features are enabled you can use the `column.createRowChange` function and manually create a row change: